Esri/defense-solutions-webappbuilder/DistanceAndDirection/ReadMe.md

 	* select the length of the minor axis
 	* Graphic(s) will then be displayed on the map showing the Ellipse you created based on the values of the parameters that were set

-### Create Range Rings Interactively
-	* Choose the Range Rings tab on the Distance and Directions Widget
-	* Start an interactive session by selecting the arrow icon next to the “Center Point” text box
-	* Choose the location of the Range Rings center by selecting the desired location on the map
-	* Fill in the associated parameters for “Number of Rings”, “Ring Interval”, “Distance Units”, and “Number of Radials”
-	* Press "Enter" key
-	* Graphic(s) will then be displayed on the map showing the Range Rings you created based on the values of the parameters that were set

 ### Create Range Rings Manually
 	* Choose the Range Rings tab on the Distance and Directions Widget
 	* Input the coordinates for the Range Rings center in the “Center Point” text box